Music of Genshin Impact: Realm of Tranquil Eternity

-Realm of Tranquil Eternity (寂远无妄之国), the seventh soundtrack album to be produced for Genshin Impact and dedicated to the Inazuma Chapter, got released on September 22, 2021.
-Prior to that, its track listing was officially announced on September 17.
-The album featured 62 tracks, all composed and arranged by Yu-Peng Chen.
+Realm of Tranquil Eternity (寂远无妄之国), the seventh soundtrack album to be produced for Genshin Impact and dedicated to the Inazuma Chapter, was released on September 22, 2021.

 Islands of the Lost and Forgotten

 The second soundtrack album dedicated to the Inazuma Chapter, Islands of the Lost and Forgotten (佚落迁忘之岛), and the tenth album to be released for Genshin Impact, got released on April 13, 2022.
 Its track listing was first announced on April 7.
-The album featured a total of 60 tracks for the Watatsumi Island, Seirai Island, Tsurumi Island areas and the Enkanomiya region; the music was composed by Yu-Peng Chen, Dimeng Yuan, Qian Ding, Yijun Jiang, and Xin Zhao.
-It was a co-production between HOYO-MiX and Sony Music Entertainment Japan.
+The album featured a total of 60 tracks for the Watatsumi Island, Seirai Island, Tsurumi Island areas and the Enkanomiya region; the music was composed by Chen, Yuan Dimeng, Ding Qian, Jiang Yijun, and Zhao Xin.
+It was a co-production between Hoyo-Mix and Sony Music Entertainment Japan.

-Sumeru soundtrack
+Sumeru

 Forest of Jnana and Vidya

 The music of Sumeru took inspiration from various cultures and regions of the Middle East, North Africa, and South Asia.
 For the rainforest area inspired by South Asia, the music featured traditional instruments including the bansuri performed by Eliza Marshall, the sitar performed by Jonathan Mayer and Arjun Verma, and the tabla performed by Kuljit Bhamra, among others.
-The composers incorporated elements of Indian classical music and yoga music into their work to give the music "a feeling of contemporary wisdom and spirituality".
+Chen incorporated elements of Indian classical music and yoga music into their work to give the music "a feeling of contemporary wisdom and spirituality".
 Composer Yu-Peng Chen also took reference from symphonic suites by Russian classical composer Nikolai Rimsky-Korsakov and orchestration elements from Rimsky-Korsakov's "Scheherazade".
 The London Symphony Orchestra, along with conductor Robert Ziegler returning from the Mondstadt soundtrack, performed the majority of the music.
 The orchestra recording was done at Abbey Road Studios in London.
 Other guest folk musicians included Baha Yetkin, Attab, and Kian on the oud, Steve Smith on the bouzouki and mandolin, Maya Youssef on the kanun, and Peyman on the santur.
 Mixing engineer Simon Gibson of Abbey Road Studios returned from the Liyue music production to work on the Sumeru soundtrack.

-It is always nice to be around people that can look at the world from the same point of view as you as we have similar interests, especially where music is involved.
-The rest of the project becomes just a detail when it involves emotions and getting those emotions across.
-Music is always nice no matter what form it takes.
-If we can express those emotions properly, that would make me very happy.